alexriosdev/team_rocket/README.md

   - Score system now displays previous player score
   - Movement delay for enemy sprite added
   - Image sprites and sound fx organized in folders
+  - Player sprite now has shadow when jumping

 <h4>To do:</h4>
   - Add sprite objects